oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision/ocw-2022-oci9-session63/vision.md

 ## Task 1: Understand the data requirements for OCI AI Vision service

+The purpose of **Task 1** is to understand what file types you can use to leverage the Vision service.
 The vision service works with multiple formats of image data in order to detect objects, assign labels to images, extract text, and more.
 The service accepts data through Object Storage and locally stored images (if using via OCI console).

 The service offers sync and async APIs to analyze images, with data requirements for each detailed below: